michael-lin01/MKS21X-FinalProject/README.md

 - Type in the terminal './run.sh'
 - To get the dieRollManipulate mode, type './dieRoll.sh'

-- Press Space to roll the dice.
+- Press Enter to roll the dice.
     -If in dieRollManipulate mode, you have to Press Tab immediately after this to increment the number of the die roll (goes from 1 to # of max die roll selected at main menu.
 This max die roll is defaulted to 6).
-    -Then press Space again to finalize that die roll.
+    -Then press Enter again to finalize that die roll.
 You will then be allowed to swap between planes allowed by that die roll.
     -If not in dieRollManipulate, Tab will not increment die rolls.
 - Press Tab to swap between the planes you are allowed to select that turn.
-Press Space to select that plane to move.
+Press Enter to select that plane to move.
-- Press Space again to roll the dice.
+- Press Enter again to roll the dice.
 - Press Escape to exit the game (WARNING: Games cannot be saved).
+- If in dieRollManipulate mode, you can press lowercase f to make all the planes finished to skip right to the win screen.

 PLEASE.
 DO.
 NOT.
 BUTTON.
 MASH.
-It doesn't break the game, but the game takes button mashing the spacebar as a valid input even though it shouldn't.
+It doesn't break the game, but the game takes button mashing the Enter key as a valid input even though it shouldn't.

 GAME DESCRIPTION ==============================================================